 Expatica’s tax expert Gregory Goossens explains what business expenses you can deduct from your Belgian taxes when filing your tax return in Belgium.

 If you are living and working in Belgium, you will be liable to pay Belgian taxes, although some foreigners may qualify to pay less Belgian taxes by claiming non-resident tax status.
 However, whether you are an employee or doing your taxes as a self-employed worker in Belgium, you can reduce your tax burden by claiming certain business expenses and deducting them from your Belgian taxable income.
-Here is a guide to which expenses you can claim and how to organise this when filing your Belgian tax return.

 How to claim general expenses on your Belgian tax return